 - Innovation: Seeking creative solutions and opportunities, having confidence to think differently and have a go.

-- Responsible: Being reliable and accountable and doing as you say you will do.
+- Responsible: Being reliable and accountable and doing as we say we will do.

 Watch our new video below to find out more about how we could help you or someone you care for: